 Editing Your Video to Meet Uploading Requirements

 The individual video segment(s) that you will submit as evidence cannot be edited.
-Depending on your video output file, you may need to make changes to your video file in order to meet the requirements for uploading into the online submission system.
+If the segments within your recording appear to have been edited, the entire task will receive a score of zero.
+Depending on your video output file, you may need to make changes to your video file to meet the requirements for uploading into the online submission system.
 You may have to:

 - combine multiple video clips/segments into one file